 - Improvement in psychiatric functioning

-- Increased chance for a successful recovery from both disorders
+- Increased chance of a successful recovery from both disorders

 - Decreased hospitalization